Mint an NFT

 Below are link to preview project and the Completed Code for the Nft Minter

-If you have questions, join our Telegram and say hello 👋.
+If you have questions, join our and say hello 👋.
 We're Active!